+While the Registrar's Office maintains many student records, some records may be created and maintained by other offices or individuals.
+For example, the Financial Aid Office maintains financial aid records, the Student Services Office maintains disciplinary records and accommodations records, and faculty or administrators may maintain other records as part of their professional responsibilities.
+All student records are available to the Registrar, the Dean, the Vice Deans, and all other school officials with a legitimate educational interest.

-The Registrar's Office of Southwestern is responsible for maintaining all these records, except those involving financial aid.
-All records are available to the Registrar, the Dean, the Chief Financial Officer, the Vice Dean(s), the Associate Deans, the Director of Financial Aid, the faculty of the law school, and their respective staff members for the normal academic and business purposes of the law school.
-There may be instances where student records must be shared between Southwestern and other institutions for legitimate academic purposes connected with joint academic degrees or programs or as otherwise stated in this policy.
-All these records are also available to other organizations and persons entitled to them under Part 99 of Title 34 of the Code of Federal Regulations.
+Southwestern may share student records with other institutions for legitimate academic purposes connected with joint academic degrees or programs or as otherwise stated in this policy.
+These records are also available to other organizations and persons entitled to them under Part 99 of Title 34 of the Code of Federal Regulations.

 The Director of Financial Aid maintains financial aid records, which are available to the Director and staff, the Dean, the Chief Financial Officer, the Vice Dean(s), and the Associate Dean for Student Services to grant and administer the law school financial aid program.
-All these records are also available to other organizations and individuals entitled to them under Part 99 of Title 34 of the Code of Federal Regulations.
+These records are also available to other organizations and individuals entitled to them under Part 99 of Title 34 of the Code of Federal Regulations.